 Workforce Training Centers

-The UpSkill California consortium is composed of 28 California Community Colleges that deliver customized employee training and workplace education via Workforce Training & Development Centers (WTDC).
+The UpSkill California consortium is composed of more than 30 California Community Colleges that deliver customized employee training and workplace education via Workforce Training & Development Centers (WTDC).
 The Centers receive support from the Employment Training Panel (ETP)—a state agency that provides funding to employers to assist in upgrading the skills of their workers through training.
 ETP funding helps off-set the costs of job skills training necessary to maintain high-performance workplaces.

 To help businesses manage and administer the complexities of ETP contracts, several of our college members are designated as Multiple Employment Contract (MEC) holders.
 Those colleges also assist other consortium members in procuring ETP contracts for their clients, thus expanding the geographic area served by ETP.
 Colleges that are MECs are identified in the list below.
 Non-designated colleges subcontract with MEC colleges to procure ETP funding for their clients.